MLHale/CYBER-4580-lending-library-docs/Milestone3/Existing Codebase Documentation WIP.md

 Filepath | Description
 ---------|-------------
-app/components/cart-view.js | used to handle actions on the cart page including emptying and checking out items from a cart app/controllers/library.js | holds code responsible for adding items to a cart app/initializers/auth-manager.js | injects the auth-manager service into all routes, controllers, and components as 'auth' app/models/* | this folder contains all of the models used by the front end app/routes/* | contains all of the routes for the front end app/services/auth-manager.js | Contains the code for session management including login and logout.
+app/components/cart-view.js | used to handle actions on the cart page including emptying and checking out items from a cart app/controller/library.js | holds code responsible for adding items to a cart app/controller/packages.js | Provides the add action for adding a package to the cart.
+Translates the data contained within the package/packageitemtypequantities into corresponding cartitemtypequantities for the user's cart. app/initializers/auth-manager.js | injects the auth-manager service into all routes, controllers, and components as 'auth' app/models/* | this folder contains all of the models used by the front end app/router.js | this file contains all of the routes that get presented in the menu bar on the frontend app/routes/* | contains all of the routes for the front end app/routes/cart.js | Contains the model hook which returns all items and their associated itemtype relationships. app/routes/packages.js | Contains the model hook which returns all packages and associated packageitemtypequantities. app/services/auth-manager.js | Contains the code for session management including login and logout.
 If login is successful, retrieves the userprofile, organization, cart, and cart contents app/templates | contains all of the handlebars (.hbs) files used for the frontend app/templates/login.hbs | Provides login fields and button for login action when user is not logged in.
-Also provides sign out button for logout action when user is logged in. app/templates/components/cart-view.hbs | Displays cartitemtypequantities within the user's cart.
+Also provides sign out button for logout action when user is logged in. app/templates/packages.hbs | Displays created packages and provides the add to cart button to perform the add action. app/templates/components/cart-view.hbs | Displays cartitemtypequantities within the user's cart.
 Each cartitemtypequantity has a remove from cart button which performs the remove action on that specific record.
 Also has an empty cart button to perform the empty action to remove all cartitemtypequantities from cart.
-Place order button performs the order action which is based upon the cartitemtypequantities displayed on this page. app/router.js | this file contains all of the routes that get presented in the menu bar on the frontend app/routes/cart.js | Contains the model hook which returns all items and their associated itemtype relationships. public/assets/* | this folder contains all of the image assets used by the frontend.
+Place order button performs the order action which is based upon the cartitemtypequantities displayed on this page. public/assets/* | this folder contains all of the image assets used by the frontend.